Quick-log

 2. Start typing — even one or two letters is usually enough.

-3. The dropdown shows your matches, with the most relevant Type or Routine at the top.
+3. The dropdown shows your matches, with the most relevant Collection at the top.

 4. Tap.
 Done.